w3f/1KC/README.md

 ### Stage 1: Pilot

-*Pilot the program within more general conditions, for non-adversarial participants.*
+*Pilot the program with limited conditions*

 - Discover and understand the bottlenecks of this program.
 - Contributors of varying backgrounds and levels of expertise can submit contributions.
 These contributions will be subject to compliance with established guidelines outlined in this document and high levels of scrutiny.

-The team initially launched the program as a pilot program, where tasks are outlined by Web3 Foundation and made publically available.
+The team initially launched the program as a pilot program, where tasks are outlined by Web3 Foundation and made publicly.

 The team uses this program as an off-chain reward mechanism to reward specific contributions from the community.
 We believe this is supplementary to the on-chain treasury and bounties, which don't reward